 Death draws closer every day.
 It is a creeper.
 Our failing memory reminds us.
 Our aching bones taunt us.
 Our stiffening joints and failing eyesight hint at its pending arrival.
 Daily we are wasting away.
 The outer man is in a state of degradation until finally the body dies.
 Consciousness associated with the body stops.
 The end arrives.
 It’s scary.
 Face it.
 Even the strongest man I ever knew who raised me as his own, my 6’5” 200 lb. brother, trembled in the face of it.
 He knew where he was going.
 He trusted in Lord Jesus; yet, as cancer gripped his body and rushed him out of this world, he entrusted to me his fear of this unknown.
 I simply could not fathom my brother Benge fearing anything.
 A new respect for the passage of death was born in me that day.

 What a morbid blog.
 Be encouraged, you will die.
 Surely I’ve made my point, yet I will drone on.
-We live in a culture of death where the youngest and most innocent are killed before even the first light of life and the oldest and most experienced are hidden away and ushered out by seasoned professionals.
+We live in a culture of death where the even the youngest and most innocent are killed before the first light of life outside the womb and the oldest and most experienced are hidden away and ushered out by seasoned professionals.
 In the face of this reality, many who are living this life who have any sort of financial means try their hardest to look like, think like, talk like and live like death is not approaching and will never happen.
 It is simply not politically correct to talk about death in mixed company.
 It is the ‘D’ word.

 However, Jesus Christ has not only conquered death, he has also removed the enslaving fear of death through the fact of His resurrection.
 Death has truly been defeated.
 He has overcome the ultimate reality of death.
 This, of course, is at the heart of the Christian hope.
 We don’t die forever.
 Just as our earthly existence is temporary, so is our physical death.
 It happens, but it is not the end.